-Motocross riders need a high level of cardiovascular fitness, as they need to be able to control a 90kg (or heavier) bike on top of maintaining top speeds during a race.
+Motocross riders must have a high level of cardiovascular fitness as they need to be able to control a heavy motorbike while maintaining high speeds during a race.
 In addition riders must also have quick reflexes, and be able to deal with inertia and gravitational forces, making balance and strength important requirements for the sport.
 Weight training is an important part of preparation, incorporating core strength and all other muscle groups for strength on the bike.

 Riders have to wear riding safety gear to protect them against injuries.
 This gear can be heavy, uncomfortable and very hot.
-Upper body clothing consists of a single layer of a light weight top, plus an armour system, gloves, helmet, goggles and neck brace, whilst lower body includes two layers on the legs with big knee braces and heavy boots.
+Upper body clothing consists of a single layer of a light weight top, plus an armour system, gloves, helmet, goggles and neck brace, whilst lower body includes two layers on the legs with knee braces and heavy boots.

 Eating before competition

-Food available at race venues often consists of a typical takeaway menu (deep-fried food, hamburgers, hotdogs, pies, etc).
-These high-fat, energy-dense options are not ideal so plan pre-race meals ahead.
-The main pre-event meal should be eated-4 hours prior to competing, to allow time for the stomach to empty
+Food available at race venues often consists of a typical takeaway menu (hamburgers, hot dogs, pies, chips etc.).
+These high-fat, energy-dense and nutrient poor options are not ideal for competition fuelling or recovery so it is important to plan ahead.

 Suitable pre-event meal options include:

-For those who struggle to eat before competition because of pre-race nerves or anxiety, could try lighter options such:
+Riders who struggle to eat before competition because of pre-race nerves or poor appetite may prefer to try lighter options such as:

-Pre-competition hydration is important so aim to start a race well-hydrated.
-Monitoring the color of your urine can be a good self-assessment tool, which should a clear, pale yellow colour.
+Is important to start a race well hydrated.
+Monitoring the color of your urine can be a good self assessment tool, which should a clear, pale yellow colour.
 If it is very dark, the athlete should drink extra water to rehydrate.

 Eating and drinking during competition